obscreen/obscreen/README.md

 <img src="https://github.com/obscreen/obscreen/blob/master/docs/screenshot-playlist-edit.png" width="700" alt="" />

 🧑‍🎄 We welcome your ideas and feedback!
-You can submit and track feature requests on our [Feature Base Dashboard](https://obscreen.featurebase.app/en).
+You can submit and track feature requests on our [Public Roadmap](https://github.com/obscreen/roadmap).

 ⭐️ You liked it ?
 Give this repository a star, it's free :)